Blotch3D/Blotch3D/README.md

 The custom shader source and the compiled shader files are in the Blotch3D Content/Effects folder.
-To use a custom shader, first copy the compiled shader file (mgfxo file) to your program's output folder---you might add a link to it in your project and set its properties so it is copied to the output folder.
+To use a custom shader, first copy the compiled shader file (mgfxo file) to your program's output folder---you might add a link to it in your project and set its properties, so it is copied to the output folder.

 When your program runs, it specifies that file name in the BlBasicEffect